zeitdev/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 }
 ```

 Another example.
 Imagine now you want to allow Akeneo people working at Nantes to access a beta `foo` feature.
-All you have to do is declare in your code a service that implements `TODO\FeatureFlag`.
+All you have to do is declare in your code a service that implements `Akeneo\Platform\Bundle\FeatureFlagBundle\FeatureFlag`.

 ```yaml
 services: